What do Latter-day Saints (Mormons) Believe About the Fall (Part I of III)

 24 But behold, all things have been done in the wisdom of him who knoweth all things.
 (2 Nephi 2:24)

-• The Fall was good,
+• The Fall was good, designed to bring joy to us.

 25 Adam fell that men might be; and men are, that they might have joy.
 (2 Nephi 2:25)